-If individual counseling is the service that is most appropriate for you, you will ordinarily continue working with the staff member you meet with initially.
-This is an opportunity to be listened to and to receive support and to clarify the challenges you are experiencing.
+If individual counseling is the service that is most appropriate for you, you will ordinarily continue working with the staff member you met with initially.
+This is an opportunity to be heard, to receive support and to clarify the challenges you are experiencing.
 While this is short-term focused psychotherapy, many problems presented can be addressed.
 Referrals are also available for ongoing support.

 Oberlin College has contracted with University Hospitals of Cleveland to provide psychiatric services for Oberlin students.
-Michelle Romero, DO, and Matthew Newton, DO, are board certified psychiatrists with a strong interest in working with the college-age population and hold office hours in the Counseling Center part time during the academic year.
+Alex Wang, MD and Matthew Newton, DO are board certified psychiatrists with a strong interest in working with the college-age population and hold office hours in the Counseling Center part time during the academic year.

 At Oberlin, the psychiatrist works in conjunction with staff psychologists in the Counseling Center and Student Health Services medical staff to provide a holistic approach to treatment.
 It is our goal to provide quality mental health care and services by assessing each student’s individual needs and determining the best way to meet those needs.

-Students expressing a desire to meet with the psychiatrist will initially be scheduled to consult with a professional staff member in the Counseling Center for an assessment, regardless of past or current treatment.
-All students using the services of the psychiatrists will also be required to provide evidence of a psychotherapeutic relationship with a licensed mental health provider in the Oberlin/Cleveland area.
+Students expressing a desire to meet with the psychiatrist will initially be scheduled to consult with a professional staff member for an assessment, regardless of past or current treatment.
+All students using the services of these psychiatrists will also be required to supply evidence of a psychotherapeutic relationship with a licensed mental health provider in the Oberlin/Cleveland area.

-In some cases, this relationship will be with a psychologist in the Counseling Center.
+In some cases, this relationship will be with a psychologist in the center.
 In others, a referral will be made to a private practitioner in the Oberlin area for ongoing support and psychotherapy.
-Schedule an appointment with one of the Counseling Center staff psychologists to discuss your interest in meeting with the psychiatrist.
+Schedule an appointment with one of the center's staff psychologists to discuss your interest in meeting with the psychiatrist.

 What to expect from a visit to the psychiatrist

-A visit to the psychiatrist is often focused upon determining a diagnosis and consideration of the possible role of medication in treating the problem presented.
-An initial visit takes usually 40 to 45 minutes.
-If you have been referred, the psychiatrist will often have received preliminary information about your presenting problem from your referral source, including visits with a psychologist at the college Counseling Center.
-This may help the psychiatrist focus more efficiently on the role of making a diagnosis.
+A visit to the psychiatrist is often focused upon determining a diagnosis and considering the role of medication in treating the problem presented.
+An initial visit usually takes 40 to 45 minutes.
+If you have been referred, the psychiatrist will often have received preliminary information from your referral source, including visits with a psychologist at the Counseling Center.
+This may help the psychiatrist focus more efficiently on a diagnosis.

 Typically, follow-up visits with the psychiatrist are brief (10-15 minutes), and focused on an evaluation of the effectiveness of medications prescribed to treat your condition.

 For many issues and problems, group therapy is the treatment of choice.
-In groups, students have the advantage of speaking with others who have similar concerns and experiences, significantly lessening the feelings of isolation often accompanying the problem.
-Sharing personal experiences with a small group of peers can feel difficult at first; it can also bring with it a profound sense of relief.
+In groups, students have the advantage of speaking with others who have similar concerns and experiences; significantly lessening the feelings of isolation often accompanying the problem.
+Sharing personal experiences with a small group of peers can be difficult at first—it can also bring with it a profound sense of relief.

-Many times people feel shame or guilt about their experiences that diminish as they find that they are still liked and accepted for who they are after they have told what may have been secrets for a long time.
+Many times people feel shame or guilt about their experiences.
+These feelings eventually diminish as they find that they are still liked and accepted after they have talked through what have been secrets for a long time.
 Groups can also be a place to give and receive feedback from peers, as well as a place to try out new ways of being with others in a safe, supportive environment.
 The group can be thought of as a kind of microcosm of the outside world, where members both recreate and create new ways of being in the world.
-Group members make a commitment to keep everything talked about in the group confidential.
-This deepens feelings of safety in the group, which are also given by group structure (meeting at the same time in the same place, starting and ending on time, seeing the same people every week,) and the presence of the group coleaders.
+Group members make a commitment to keep everything in the group confidential.
+This deepens feelings of safety in the group, which are also given by group structure (meeting at the same time in the same place, starting and ending on time, seeing the same people every week) and the presence of the group coleaders.

-Unlike classes or structured workshops, therapy and support groups are relatively unstructured.
-Group members are free to talk about any concerns in an atmosphere that is as free, supportive, empathic, and as nonjudgmental as possible.
+Therapy and support groups are not structured like classes or workshops.
+Group members are free to talk about any concerns in an atmosphere that is as free, supportive, empathic, and nonjudgmental as possible.
 It is always important to remember that the benefits of group therapy, like any form of therapy, reflect an individual’s investment in it.

 While group members are not pressured to participate beyond their comfort levels, the group will encourage its members to be as active as they feel ready to be.
 Readiness is key; sometimes it’s a good idea for students to do a piece of individual counseling work before joining a group.

-Sometimes couples experience short-term or ongoing problems that they find challenging to overcome on their own.
+Sometimes couples experience short-term or ongoing problems that are challenging to overcome on their own.
 While individual therapy can be a good way to address individual concerns and underlying issues, couples counseling looks at what's going on in "the system."

 It is often more effective for the couple to meet with a therapist together, so that the therapist can get a sense of what the dynamics are between the partners, to hear something about the background and concerns of each person, and to better understand what the goals are for each person and the couple as a unit.

-The therapist also can often help partners communicate with each other, and help clarify or expand upon what may have been difficult to convey (which might be adding to the couple's difficulties.)
+The therapist can often help partners communicate with each other, and help clarify or expand upon what may have been difficult to convey (which might be adding to the couple's difficulties).
 Many couples experience considerable relief at getting the support and feedback counseling can provide.

-Couples counseling can be thought of, too, as a place to do some assessment of the system, a place to begin to see more clearly what underlies distressing symptoms and problems.
+Couples counseling can be thought of, too, as a place to do some assessment of the system, a place to begin to see more clearly what is the cause of distressing symptoms and problems.